Sign up for restaurant insights

-Every year, there are hundreds of national food holidays that encourage people across the United States to band together in shared affection for everything from spaghetti (January 4) to dumplings ( September 25).
-While these holidays seemed tailor-made for fun, they’re actually designed for restaurants to use as springboards for themed marketing campaigns.
+When it comes to marketing, national food holidays and restaurants are the perfect match.
+Every year, there are hundreds of national food holidays that encourage people across the United States to band together in shared affection for everything from pretzels (April 26) to dumplings ( September 25).

 Some offers you may consider running during a national food holiday include:

 - Free menu item: Allow customers to redeem a specific free item with their purchase, such as a free slice of pie for Apple Pie Day (May 13) for every entree

 - Free menu section: Highlight a specific area of your menu, perhaps discounting all your salads for National Kale Day (October 5)

 - Dollar-off: Offer a fixed amount of money off for new customers during a national food holiday, giving $1 off everything with fries in honor of National French Fry Day (July 13)